 Day 1 from Bilbao to Pamplona

-Pick up and brief tour of the city of Bilbao, from where we move to Guetaria to visit one of its interesting wineries where the famous Txakoli is made.
+Pick up and a brief tour of the city of Bilbao, from where we move to Guetaria to visit one of its interesting wineries where the famous Txakoli is made.
 Later you’ll enjoy its wonderful fish in this well known fishing port, after which, we will start our journey towards Navarre, but not before making a stop at the spectacular viewpoint of the Nervión River, a detour that you will surely appreciate, to then head to Pamplona where we will spend the night and visit the old part of town, well know for the running of the bulls, while enjoying a tapas dinner combined with the local wines.

 Day 2 from Pamplona to Logroño

-In our way we’ll be making a couple of stops to visit wineries of the D.O.
+In our way, we’ll be making a couple of stops to visit wineries of the D.O.
 Navarre.
 We will then continue towards Logroño following the Camino de Santiago, with stops at some of its most interesting points.
-Check in Logroño, rest and later take a tour of its famous Laurel street and enjoy its Rioja wines and great tapas.
+Check-in Logroño, rest and later take a tour of its famous Laurel street and enjoy its Rioja wines and great tapas.
 Always in a relaxed atmosphere in order to fully enjoy the experience.

 Day 3 from Logroño to Laguardia (La Rioja)